divyangjp/AWSTerraform/README.md

 $ cd ..
 $ kubectl apply -f ./k8s/

+# To check if pods are getting created,
+$ kubectl get pods

 # ELB creation might take some time.
 Check progress using
 $ kubectl get svc
 ```
 Once ELB is created, service `nginxdepservice` will have `ExternalIP` assigned which will look something like `a7bd84f8bf0a643c38fbb385cc91ef98-1487056810.ap-southeast-2.elb.amazonaws.com`

-Open your favorite browser and copy/paste the `ExternalIP` value in the url.
+Open your favorite browser and copy/paste the `ExternalIP` value in the url bar.
 Hit Enter and it should open default Nginx page!

 `terraform.tfstate` file is backed up in S3 bucket `<UNIQUE-S3-BUCKET-NAME>`

-I would have loved to create CI/CD pipeline for this, but due to time-contstraint couldn't work on it!
+I would have loved to create CI/CD pipeline for this.
+But due to time-contstraint, couldn't work on it!

 #### AGAIN - In case of queries, please reach out to `divyang.jp@gmail.com` ####